malykhinnik/simpleRestAPIServerOnPython/README.md

    1. GET api/persons
       - Will return list of all persons
    2. GET api/persons/3
-      - Will return list of all persons
-   3. POST api/persons
       - Will return single person with id 3
       - Will return 404 error in case there is no person with id 3
+   3. POST api/persons
+      -  Will validate that a body with name and age was given and if not return error.
+      -  Will return the inserted person (include the new id)
    4. PUT api/persons/2
       -  Will validate that a body with name and age was given and if not return error.
-      -  Will return the inserted person (include the new id)
+      -  Will return the updated person
    5. DELETE api/persons/4
 5. Please use a well-known Python framework, such as Cherypy, Flask, FastAPI .
 6. Please include tests in your solution.